yugabyte/yugabyte-db/docs/content/preview/develop/learn/text-search/phonetic-matching.md

 ---
 title: Phonetic Matching in YSQL
-headerTitle: Phonetic Search
+headerTitle: Phonetic search
-linkTitle: Phonetic Search
+linkTitle: Phonetic search
-headcontent: Learn how to do phonetic Matching in YSQL
+headcontent: Learn how to do phonetic matching in YSQL
-description: Learn how to do phonetic Matching in YSQL
+description: Learn how to do phonetic matching in YSQL
 menu:
   preview:
     identifier: phonetic-matching-ysql